MzzuMrz/wld-mini-app/README.md

-# WLD-101
+# World ID Voting App

 Welcome! 🎉

-This repository provides a clear and straightforward template demonstrating how to build a Mini App using [World's Mini Apps](https://docs.world.org/mini-apps).
+This repository provides a secure voting application built with [World's Mini Apps](https://docs.world.org/mini-apps) technology.
+The app uses World ID verification to ensure only eligible users can create polls and vote.

-The example Mini App uses **Next.js** and showcases various [commands](https://docs.world.org/mini-apps/quick-start/commands) supported by the MiniKit SDK.
-Start here to quickly experiment and integrate Worldcoin Mini Apps into your projects.
+The application is built with **Next.js** and showcases various [commands](https://docs.world.org/mini-apps/quick-start/commands) supported by the MiniKit SDK, focused on creating a user-friendly and secure voting experience.

+## 🚀 Latest Updates

+We've fixed several issues in the voting application:

+1. **Login Flow Fixed**: The login now correctly updates the shared context, ensuring the main menu appears immediately after authentication
+2. **Dropdown Menus Working**: All select inputs in the Create Poll page now work correctly with proper handling
+3. **Infinite Loop Bug Fixed**: Resolved render loop issues by memoizing functions and properly managing state
+4. **Mock Data Added**: Test polls are now available to demonstrate functionality
+5. **UI/UX Enhanced**: Improved mobile-friendly design with better feedback and animations

-Let's dive in! 🚀
+Let's dive in!

+---

+## Features

+- **World ID Authentication**: Secure login using World ID verification
+- **Poll Creation**: Create public or private polls with customizable settings
+- **Verification Levels**: Support for different verification levels (Orb, Device, None)
+- **Voting**: Vote on polls with single or multiple choice options
+- **Results Visualization**: View real-time poll results with statistics
+- **Privacy Options**: Anonymous voting to protect voter identity when needed

 ---